Peter Rainer: Career

 practice.
-His performances with baroque violin has been inspired also by concerts together with Andrea Marcon, Giuliano Carmignola, John Holloway, Kristian Bezuidenhout and Bernhard Forck.
+His performances with baroque violin have been inspired also by concerts with Andrea Marcon, Giuliano Carmignola, John Holloway, Kristian Bezuidenhout and Bernhard Forck.

-Apart from concert performances, Peter Rainer is a committed violin teacher.
-Since 2007 he works as an assistant of Professor Uwe-Martin Haiberg at Universität der Künste Berlin.
-He also conceptualized and executed particularly successful concerts for children.
+Apart from concert performances, Peter Rainer is a violin teacher.
+Since 2007 he has worked as an assistant to Uwe-Martin Haiberg at Universität der Künste Berlin.
+He has also conceptualized and executed particularly successful concerts for children.

 Education

-Peter Rainer has grown up in Rödelsee in Bavaria.
+Peter Rainer grew up in Rödelsee in Bavaria.
 He started playing violin at the age of 8 years.
 He was studying until 1992 with Max Speermann at the Hermann Zilcher Konservatorium in Würzburg.
 He completed his studies in the US with Professor Eduard Schmieder at the Meadows School of the Arts, where he received his Artist Certificate in 1994 and his Master of Violin Performance degree in 1995.
 Musical encounters with Hermann Krebbers, Amsterdam, and Andre Gertler, Brüssel, at master classes have also shaped his early development.